qlu-lab/QUAIL/README.md

 There are two steps to conduct the Genome-wide vQTL analysis:

 ### Step1: Obtain the quantile integrated rank score
+#### Example:
-The following analysis transform the phenotype in pheno.txt into the quantile integrated rank score after adjusting the covaraites in covar.txt using 2000 quantile levels and 5 cores are used for parallel computing.
+The following codes transform the phenotype in pheno.txt into the quantile integrated rank score after adjusting the covaraites in covar.txt using 2000 quantile levels and 5 cores are used for parallel computing.
 ```bash
 $ Rscript Obtain_Rank_Score.R \
   --pheno pheno.txt \